36. pyxc: elif Chains

 Things Worth Knowing

 elif without else is fine.
-If no branch matches and there is no else, execution continues after the chain — the whole statement is a no-op.
+If no branch matches and there is no else, execution continues after the chain.
 The same is true for a plain if without else.

 elif uses the same condition type rule as if.
 Every condition must be bool.
 There is no implicit integer-to-bool coercion.

-Use switch for integer dispatch on constants; use elif for everything else. switch is limited to compile-time integer literals, which lets LLVM emit a real branch table. elif works on any bool expression but generates a linear chain of comparisons.
+Use switch for integer dispatch on constants; use elif for everything else. switch is limited to compile-time integer literals and allows LLVM to emit a real branch table. elif works on any bool expression but generates a linear chain of comparisons.

 What's Next